ibm-cloud-docs/secrets-manager/framework/data-security.md

 When you work with {{site.data.keyword.secrets-manager_short}}, the service communicates with HashiCorp Vault to process operations on secrets of different types.
 By design, [Vault uses a security barrier](https://developer.hashicorp.com/vault/docs/internals/security#external-threat-overview){: external} for all requests that are made to its back end.
 Data that leaves Vault is automatically encrypted by using a 256-bit Advanced Encryption Standard (AES) cipher in the Galois Counter Mode (GCM) with 96-bit nonces.

 {{site.data.keyword.secrets-manager_short}} encrypts all secrets at rest with [envelope encryption](#x9860393){: term}.
 Your encrypted secrets are stored in a dedicated Cloud Object Storage bucket that is unique to your instance.
-To protect secrets at rest, {{site.data.keyword.secrets-manager_short}} integrates with a key management service, such as {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.hscrypto}}.
+To protect secrets at rest, {{site.data.keyword.secrets-manager_short}} integrates with a key management service, such as {{site.data.keyword.keymanagementserviceshort}}.
 Each version of every secret is encrypted by a data encryption key (DEK) that is protected by a [root key](#x6946961){: term}, which is used by {{site.data.keyword.secrets-manager_short}} to [seal and unseal access to Vault](https://developer.hashicorp.com/vault/docs/concepts/seal).
 This integration protects your secrets by using encryption keys that are rooted in FIPS-validated [hardware security modules](#x6704988){: term}.
 At no time are your credentials available in clear text while they are stored by the service.

 {{site.data.keyword.secrets-manager_short}} also uses the following security mechanisms to protect your data in transit.